 Take a Sunday Drive and hit Coutts Country Flavours Store

-I cannot even begin to talk about all of the different options to taste the local maple syrup in Ontario inside Coutts.
+I cannot even begin to talk about all of the different options to taste the local maple syrup in Lanark County inside Coutts.
 Although the most popular are maple apple pie, maple granola and maple chocolate brownies.

 The Store is on Coutts Farms, a 5th generation family farm in Lanark County where they produce naturally raised beef, maple syrup, vegetables, preserves and baked goods.